stdm/stdm.github.io/research.md

 <img alt="The data science skill set map" src="http://stdm.github.io/images/skillset.jpg"/>

-<p>I helped in creating one of Europe's first dedicated research centers for data science, the <a href="http://www.zhaw.ch/datalab">ZHAW Datalab</a>, and lead it until 2018.
-Subsequently, my colleagues and I created one of Switzerland's first continuing education programs in data science, the <a href="https://weiterbildung.zhaw.ch/de/school-of-engineering/programm/mas-data-science.html">MAS Data Science</a>, where I teach machine learning.
+<p>Thilo helped in creating one of Europe's first dedicated research centers for data science, the <a href="http://www.zhaw.ch/datalab">ZHAW Datalab</a>, and lead it until 2018.
+Subsequently, he and colleagues created one of Switzerland's first continuing education programs in data science, the <a href="https://weiterbildung.zhaw.ch/de/school-of-engineering/programm/mas-data-science.html">MAS Data Science</a>, where he developed the machine learning teaching.
 In 2015, we started rolling out the successful Datalab collaboration model country-wide in founding the <a href="https://data-innovation.org/">Data Innovation Alliance</a>, a network of industrial and academic partner institutions that also furthered the <a href="https://sds2022.ch/">Swiss Conference on Data Science</a> series of events that <a href="https://www.zhaw.ch/en/research/inter-school-cooperation/datalab-the-zhaw-data-science-laboratory/sds2014/">started in Winterthur</a>.
-The experience gained in these activities, together with the feedback from the applied research projects described above, lead to a <a href="https://stdm.github.io/data-science-book/">book</a> I co-edited together with my colleagues <a href="http://www.zhaw.ch/=bram">Martin Braschler</a> and <a href="http://www.zhaw.ch/=stog">Kurt Stockinger</a>.</p>
+The experience gained in these activities, together with the feedback from the applied research projects described above, lead to a <a href="https://stdm.github.io/data-science-book/">book</a> co-edited together with colleagues <a href="http://www.zhaw.ch/=bram">Martin Braschler</a> and <a href="http://www.zhaw.ch/=stog">Kurt Stockinger</a>.</p>

-<p>In 2021, I co-chaired the <a href="https://www.sds2022.ch/1st-international-symposium-on-the-science-of-data-science">1st International Symposium on the Science of Data Science</a>.
+<p>In 2021, we co-chaired the <a href="https://www.sds2022.ch/1st-international-symposium-on-the-science-of-data-science">1st International Symposium on the Science of Data Science</a>.
 In the course of reviewing the development of the field in the past decade, we came to the conclusion that it is <em>data centrism</em> – the reliance on data itself, in mindset, methods and products – that makes data science more than the sum of its parts, as this is not done in any other discipline.</p>

 <h4>Selected references</h4>
 <ul>